link-intersystems/console-proxy/src/proxy/README.md

     // Hello World
     // >> Hello World

-## ConsoleProxy.setDirectFunctionHandler(fnName: ConsoleFunctionName,  handler: (...args: any[]) => any): UnregisterHandler;
+## ConsoleProxy.setInterceptorFunction(fnName: ConsoleFunctionName, interceptorFn: (...args: any[]) => any): UnregisterHandler;

-A direct function handler is a more simple API of the function handler.
-You only have to provide a function with target function's signature.
+An interceptor function is a more simple API of the function interceptor.
+You only have to provide a function with the target function's signature.

     let lastInfoLog: string = ""

-    consoleProxy.setDirectFunctionHandler("info", (...args) => {
+    consoleProxy.setInterceptorFunction("info", (...args) => {
         lastInfoLog = args.join(" ");
     });

     consoleProxy.info("Hello", "World");

     // value of lastInfoLog is "Hello World".
 Nothing is logged.

+## ConsoleProxy.setTargetConsole(console: Partial<Console>): void;

+Set the target console to the specified console,